syncthing/docs/users/faq.rst

     $ ssh -N -L 9090:127.0.0.1:8384 user@othercomputer.example.com

-If only your remote computer is Unixy, you can still access it with ssh from Windows.
+If only your remote computer is Unix-like, you can still access it with ssh from Windows.

 Under Windows 10 (64 bit) you can use the same ssh command if you install